 What Does Ruby Chocolate Taste Like?

 In a nutshell, ruby chocolate tastes like very sweet white chocolate with raspberry & lemon notes.
 Although, as I’ve mentioned in many articles, everyone has different taste buds.
 Additionally, these tiny papillae taste the five flavors at different intensities.
-Saltiness, sweetness, bitterness, sourness, and umami can all show themselves to varying degrees, depending on where on your tongue you place the chocolate and what other ingredients are in a bar, like wafers.
+Saltiness, sweetness, bitterness, sourness, and umami can all show themselves to varying degrees, depending on where on your tongue you place the chocolate and what other ingredients are in a bar (like flour-based wafers).

 Other places to buy ruby chocolate in the US include Trader Joe’s, which released their pink chocolate wafers back in February 2019.
 Some other chocolate reviewers have noted that ruby chocolate has berry notes, like ice cream, but it fell too sharply on my taste buds to be ice cream-like.
-Barry himself described it as having “fresh berry-fruity taste and characteristic color.”
+Barry Callebaut’s marketing mater itself describes it as having “fresh berry-fruity taste and characteristic color.”
 But it truly borders on sour.

 Click here to see prices & buy ruby chocolate now.